cereda/fedora-postinstall/README.md

 # Fedora post installation guide

 Welcome to my personal Fedora post installation guide.
 In this particular document, I try to describe most of steps I do after a clean install of this awesome Linux distribution.
-Ideas and suggestions were collected from different sources, including [Fedy](http://folkswithhats.org/), and also from personal experience.
+Ideas and suggestions were collected from different sources and also from personal experience.
 Use this guide at your own risk and have fun with Fedora! :wink:

 ## Upgrade the entire system